It can come as a surprise to many people just how important the substrate on the bottom of betta tanks can be.

 Using such stones or sand – that you simply find lying around – is strongly recommended against because you have no idea what toxins they may leach into the tank, how they will affect the PH or even if there are harmful bacteria or parasites on them.

 NEVER look for stones outside and simply add to them to your tank.
 Sometimes they can be used if the right kind and treated properly, but to be safe just buy something suitable from your local fish shop.

 Substrates for Live Planted Tanks

 There are substrates designed and sold specifically for live planted aquariums.

-These aren’t used half as much as some of the substrates above but with the rising popularity of hobby fish keepers growing live plants, they are becoming more common.
+These aren’t used half as much as some of the options above but with the rising popularity of hobby fish keepers growing live plants, they are becoming more common.

 Planting substrates are chosen – or formulated – to provide plants with all the essential elements they need to successfully grow and thrive.

-Planting substrates can usually be mixed with other substrates such as sand or gravel, so you can have a tank with a standard sand or gravel look, but with a little extra to support the needs of your plants.
+They can also usually be mixed with other types such as sand or gravel, so you can have a tank with a standard look, but with a little extra to support the needs of your plants.

 Please note: Just because standard sand or gravel isn’t marketed as ‘planting substrate’ doesn’t mean you cannot have live plants.
 They can support plants well also, with a little extra care.